krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 *coherence* for measurable signals in a domain.

-More importantly, it offers a uniform set of abstractions and computational tools that connect path-dependent activity signals to business-relevant measures such as delay, cost, revenue, and user experience.
+More importantly, it offers a uniform set of abstractions and computational tools that connect path-dependent domain signals to business-relevant measures such as delay, cost, revenue, and user experience.

 For software development, this enables the construction of bespoke,